What Should You Look for in a Top Rated Glove?

-The following list is, by necessity, incomplete.
+The following list and the accompanying reviews are, by necessity, incomplete.
 These gloves are representative of the best fastpitch softball gloves because of criteria they all have in common.
 The main thing they all address is parents’ and players’ needs for functional, long-lasting gloves that do not require taking out a second mortgage.
 Additionally, you should get an idea for which brands are the most trustworthy in the long run.
 In that respect, the following gloves offer what we believe is the most bang for the buck on the current market.

 Our Top Pick: Mizuno MVP Prime

 The best combination of performance and quality for the price, this glove requires some break in but is definitely worth the effort.